Scrydon

 CapabilityHow Zarf Handles It

-Image loadingAutomatically pushes all images to an in-cluster registry
+Image loadingAutomatically pushes every image included in the package to an in-cluster registry

 Image reference rewritingMutating webhook rewrites image refs — no manual imageRegistry overrides needed